How To Share Data Between the Docker Container and the Host

-- A non-root user with sudo privileges (Initial Server Setup with Ubuntu 16.04 explains how to set this up.)
+- A non-root user with sudo privileges, following the Initial Server Setup with Ubuntu 18.04 guide.

-If you're new to Docker, The Docker Ecosystem series provides a detailed overview.
+If you're new to Docker, The Docker Ecosystem series provides a detailed overview of key concepts.

 docker commands for Docker data volumes in this article should work on other operating systems as long as Docker is installed.